 2. The public library covered my reading needs

 - The public library.
 I download all the free e-books and audiobooks I want from my public library system online.
-If they’re not available, I put my name on a wait list and download something else to read in the meantime.
+If they’re not available, I put my name on a waitlist and download something else to read in the meantime.
 I check out print books at the brick-and-mortar library.
-If the library doesn’t own what I want, they borrow it for me through an interlibrary loan.
+If the library doesn’t own what I want to read, they borrow it for me through an interlibrary loan.